jcclose1/Basic_AWS_EC2/README.md

 ![](img/1_index.png )

-**Prerequisites:**
+**Frontmatter:**
+  1. Connect to a private network.
+AWS will not let you secure shell to a virtual machine instance over Starbucks Wi-Fi...
-  1. Clone this repo to your local machine.
+  2. Clone this repo to your local machine.
-  2. Install AWS Command Line Interface: http://docs.aws.amazon.com/cli/latest/userguide/installing.html If you have `pip` and Python, it's as simple as `$ pip install awscli --upgrade --user`
+  3. Install AWS Command Line Interface: http://docs.aws.amazon.com/cli/latest/userguide/installing.html If you have `pip` and Python, it's as simple as `$ pip install awscli --upgrade --user`

-Okay then, let's begin!
+Let's begin!

 # Part 1 - Launch an connect to EC2 Instance with Deep Learning AMI